Cavorter/cavort/content/posts/2005-08-24-google-talk.md

   - tech
   - im
 ---
-<a href="http://www.google.com/talk">Google Talk</a> was finally launched today bringing Google into the IM space, as has been rumored for a long, long time.
+[Google Talk](http://www.google.com/talk) was finally launched today bringing Google into the IM space, as has been rumored for a long, long time.

 I think I'll load up the client on my machines, if anyone is interested in giving it a try.